actionsflow/actionsflow/packages/actionsflow-trigger-reddit/README.md

 By default, we use [rss-parser](https://github.com/rbren/rss-parser) for parse RSS file, the outputs are same as [rss-parser](https://github.com/rbren/rss-parser)

-A default rss outputs example:
+A default RSS outputs example:

 ```json
 {